Treasures of Uzbekistan

 Day 2: Tashkent

-After a leisurely morning and refreshing lunch, set out on a tour of the Uzbekistan capital.
 The 2,200 year old city of Tashkent is a magnificent modern metropolis that beautifully blends decadent medieval structures and minimalistic modern edifices.
-Our sightseeing tour will include the awe-inspiring Khast Imam Complex, the culturally momentous Independence Square, and the Applied Arts Museum (situated in the extravagant former home of Imperial Russian diplomat, Alexander Polovtsev).
+Our sightseeing tour of the Uzbek capital will include the awe-inspiring Khast Imam Complex, the culturally momentous Independence Square, and the Applied Arts Museum (situated in the extravagant former home of Imperial Russian diplomat, Alexander Polovtsev).
+As we explore the city, take the opportunity to traverse the underground artistry of the Tashkent Metro, with ornate Soviet-inspired stations.

 An early evening champagne reception and Karnay-Surnay performance (a musical ensemble of the national wind instrument) welcomes you aboard the Golden Eagle.
 Toast to your “Voyage of a Lifetime” with a sumptuous Welcome Dinner in the ornate Restaurant Car as we depart towards the Fergana Valley.